Debut authors dominate Costa Book Awards

-LONDON Three of the five 2011 Costa Book Award categories were won by debut authors Tuesday, while Booker Prize winner Julian Barnes lost out to Andrew Miller for the best novel honor.
+LONDON Three of the five 2011 Costa Book Award categories were won by debut authors on Tuesday, while Booker Prize winner Julian Barnes lost out to Andrew Miller for the best novel honour.

 Poet and first-time biographer Matthew Hollis scooped the Costa biography award for "Now All Roads Leads to France: The Last Years of Edward Thomas" about the war poet who died in action during World War One.